 The ophthalmologist will measure your visual acuity (how good you are at seeing detail) and your field of vision (how much you can see from the side of your eye while looking straight ahead).
 They will look at the combined results to decide whether you’re eligible to be registered as sight impaired or severely sight impaired.

-If the ophthalmologist thinks that you are suitable for registration, they will complete a ‘Certificate of Visual Impairment’ (CVI) form (‘A655’ in Northern Ireland, ‘CVI Scotland’ form in Scotland).
+If the ophthalmologist thinks that you are suitable for registration, they will complete a ‘Certificate of Vision Impairment’ (CVI) form (‘A655’ in Northern Ireland, ‘CVI Scotland’ form in Scotland).
 This form records information about your condition and completes your certification.
 The register is confidential and held locally, so if you move you will need to contact your local sensory support team and asked to be added to the new register.

 What happens next?